BlueKittyMeow/Emil/story/scenes/letters-confrontation/letters-confrontation.md

 *Emil's apartment, midday*

-Emil's key turned in the lock with precise familiarity.
+Emil's  in the lock with precise familiarity.
 He paused imperceptibly before opening the door, a moment of reluctance before allowing Felix into this space.
 The apartment appeared undisturbed—exactly as Emil had left it the previous evening.

 "I'll prepare a valise," Emil said, moving toward his bedroom with deliberate efficiency.
 "It shouldn't take long."